boothale/facleanup/README.txt

 FA Cleanup

-    Greasemonkey extension designed to fix various annoyances with FA's UI Please direct any questions or comments to erra@boothale.net
+    Greasemonkey script designed to fix various annoyances with FA's UI Please direct any questions or comments to erra@boothale.net

 INSTALLING